port-labs/port-docs/docs/build-your-software-catalog/set-catalog-rbac/set-catalog-rbac.md

 </Tabs>

+**Note** that assigning `create`, `update`, or `delete` permissions to a user or team will automatically grant them `read` permissions as well, as they need to be able to see the entities they are allowed to interact with.

 :::tip Affected components
 Setting `read` permissions on entities takes effect at the API level, meaning that any component in Port that fetches entities will be affected by these permissions.
 For example, a table widget that displays entities will only show entities that the user has read permissions for.